 All relevant methods should be formally defined and used across the business.
 They must also be consistent with the strategy and should be applicable to the many different business situations likely to be faced, all with relevant people fully trained in using them.
 They must clearly indicate why these methods are being used rather than another

 Likewise, they should be reviewed and even challenged periodically to guarantee that they are still relevant and state-of-the-art.

 The processes that are core to the performance of a company should have high performance tools associated with them.
-Not all processes need this, however, nor should they have them as an organisation tries to limit costs and allocate financial resources to the most relevant places..
+However, not all processes need this, nor should they have them: an organisation tries to limit costs and allocate financial resources to the most relevant places..

 This implies that the key processes and their associated tools must be identified and that the buying or investment criteria are adapted.
 Within this context, tools may be an information technology system and could be technical, financial or even administrative.
-They could be communication tools (like a company managing R&D in multiple locations, which should have the best online project management platform available).
+They could be communication tools.
+For example, a company managing R&D in multiple locations, should have the best online project management platform available.

 They could also be specific equipment or even individual tools.
-A luxury fashion business would rely on high quality manual labor and would thus need the best needles for all employees, for example.
+A luxury fashion business would rely on high quality manual labor.
+Thus, it would need the best needles for all employees, for example.

-You may have a look at the 35 criteria of the Performance management Excellence pillar.
-You may also see our custom Consulting services or packaged services to directly perform and operational assessment.
+You may also have a look at the 35 criteria of the Performance management Excellence pillar.